pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 -	They are time-consuming
 -	They require up-to-date lists of patients taking antibiotics
 -	Their reach can be limited by person-power: the median number of occupied beds in an English acute trust is 500.
 Out of those, 175 are occupied by patients taking antibiotics at any time.
 The median number of infection specialist is just 5 working time equivalents, occupied with many other duties.
 -	Some areas of clinical practice are not supported by strong scientific evidence and guidelines.
-For instance, experts do not know for sure when and how antibiotics should be ‘de-escalated’; that is, how soon antibiotics can safely be stopped or changed for another drug with a narrower spectrum (#Hughes2017, #Tabah2019)
+For instance, experts do not know for sure when and how antibiotics should be ‘de-escalated’; that is, how soon antibiotics can safely be stopped or changed for another drug with a narrower spectrum ([Hughes et al. 2017](#Hughes2017), [Tabah et al. 2019](#Tabah2019)).

 # What questions did we ask?